-Carrie Reichardt’s house, hidden away on a quiet, suburban street in Chiswick, is a remarkable sight.
+Carrie Reichardt’s house – known as the Mosaic House – is hidden away on a quiet, suburban street in Chiswick, and is a remarkable sight.
 A building covered from top to bottom in colourful mosaic tiles.
-It tells a thousand stories, each reflecting the various influences and artists who have helped to create the masterpiece, ever since the project first began in the 90s.
+It tells a thousand stories, each reflecting the various influences and artists who have helped to create the masterpiece, ever since the project first began in the 1990’s.

 You may also spot a blue plaque on the front of the house which, at first glance, looks just like the English Heritage ones that you may have seen elsewhere – but, upon closer inspection, it is in fact fully mosaicked and reads “The Treatment Rooms.
 2002 – Now.
 Lots of people lived here and partied hard.”
 You’ll also find a giant mosaic recreation of the famous Hokusai Wave on the back of the house, which Reichardt claims is a representation of climate change and rising sea levels.

 Besides all the activism, there are also hidden references to Alice in Wonderland and The Simpsons, so we challenge you to find those!

 Carrie Reichardt’s house is free to visit at any time.
 You’ll find it at 4-6 Fairlawn Grove, Chiswick, W4 5EL.